Production Deployment

 Use cases:

-- Distributing requests across multiple component server pods
+- Distributing tasks across multiple worker pods

-- Enabling horizontal scaling of component servers
+- Enabling horizontal scaling of workers

-Deploy different component servers for different workloads:
+Deploy different workers for different workloads:

 CPU-Optimized: